jcmturner/getgo/README.md

 Simple command line tool that will download the latest version of Go.

 It may seem a little chicken and egg for a tool written in Go to be used to download Go.
-However due to the statically compile nature of Go there is no dependency on the Go language package to run this tool.
+However due to the statically compiled nature of Go there is no dependency on the Go language package to run this tool.

-The purpose of this tool is to be used in automated build pipelines to download the latest version of Go before compiling your Go project with it.
+The idea is for this tool to be used in automated build pipelines to download the latest version of Go.
+It therefore becomes simpler to automate compiling your Go project with the latest Go version without having static version numbers in your configuration.

-The checksum of the file is verified as part of the download process.
+The checksum is verified as part of the download process.

 ## Build
 On a host that already has Go installed: